 When we asked Roger to go on assignment to the Bay of Fires on a walking tour with Life’s An Adventure, little did we anticipate the impending drama!
 The excitement has been building for our intrepid reporter, but for his long-suffering wife Jeanette?
 Not so much.
-She sent me a little note, and I’m sure she wouldn’t mind me sharing it with you!
+She sent us a little note to explain her suffering.

 Fitness Regime for Roger